Food Security Fund

 -

-$500 funds a food literacy workshop for 10 people, including ingredients to take home.
+$500 covers resources for a food literacy workshop for 10 people, including food or tools to take home.

 Strengthening a sustainable food security system requires us to work together